 - To send periodic e-mails

 We may use the e-mail address to send the User information and updates pertaining to their order.
-It may also be used to respond to their enquiries, questions, and/or other requests, and for reminders for subscription renewals.
+It may also be used to respond to enquiries, questions, and/or other requests.
+In addition, it may be used for reminders for subscription renewals through a newsletter or similar: we will only do so if you have opted in (by default, you are opted out of any newsletter and can alter this, either in or out, through your account).

 We do not sell, trade, or rent Users personal identification information to others.
 We do not pass any information to third parties, other than those already described as required to fulfil your orders.